-Childhood rashes are common — most are harmless and no cause for concern, and disappear without the need for treatment.
-If a child is in good health and has no other symptoms, simple observation of the rash over the following few days may be sufficient and the rash should disappear without need for significant treatment.
-If the rash is accompanied by high fever, breathing difficulties, vomiting or reduced general health, it may be indicative of something more serious.
+Childhood rashes are common — most are harmless, have no cause for concern and disappear without treatment.
+If a child is in good health and has no other symptoms, simple observation of the rash over the following few days may be sufficient and the rash should disappear without needing significant treatment.
+If the rash is accompanied by high fever, breathing difficulties, vomiting or reduced general health, it may indicate something more serious.

 Patients aged under 15 years comprise around 20% of the average GP list and account for one in four GP consultations.
-School children visit the GP between two and three times a year, but this figure is doubled in the under-fives who visit the GP an average of six times a year[1]
+Schoolchildren visit the GP between two and three times per year, but this figure is doubled in children aged under five years who visit the GP on average six times per year1.

-Skin rashes in children require careful history taking, assessment and examination of the skin.
+Skin rashes in children require careful history taking, assessment and skin examination.
 This article describes a range of rashes in paediatric patients, according to a step-by-step approach to the classification and identification of the rash.

 Rash with fever